Pantagrueliste/Amanuensis/README.md

 # Amanuensis: A human-supervised normalization tool for early modern abbreviated texts

-Amanuensis is a fairly robust Python application tailored for researchers and users in the Digital Humanities who need to process and normalize large amounts of text data.
-With Amanuensis, you can transform old and complex texts into a more digestible format, preparing them for further digital analysis and manipulation.
+Amanuensis is a robust Python application, tailored specifically for researchers and users in the Digital Humanities.
+It is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more digestible format.
+This preparation is crucial for further digital analysis and manipulation.
+With Amanuensis, you can make your text data more accessible and easier to work with.

 ## Features